daisy/ace-gui/README.md

 ## Latest Version

-The most recent version of Ace App is `v1.0.0` (first "Release Candidate").
+The latest version of Ace App is `v1.0.0`.
 Please visit the [release page](https://github.com/daisy/ace-gui/releases/tag/v1.0.0) for more information.

 The Ace App currently features a software update notification system.
 Future versions may support a more sophisticated auto-update mechanism.
 Until then, users are prompted to download and install the latest release manually.